AleksaMCode/Preferred-Network-List-Sniffer/README.md

 > All content in this project is intended for security research purpose only.

 > [!NOTE]
-> - <p align="justify">I'm currently writing a tehnical paper which will thoroughly explain what that makes this tool possible.
+> - <p align="justify">I'm currently writing a paper which will thoroughly explain theory that makes this tool possible.
 It should be published in the coming weeks.</p>
 > - <p align="justify">To monitor the ongoing work on the PNLS, see <a href="https://github.com/users/AleksaMCode/projects/1">project's board</a>.</p>

 ## Table of contents